Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Abstract

 \section{Abstract}

 Controllable human voice generation, particularly for expressive domains like singing, remains a significant challenge.
 This paper introduces \textbf{\textit{\vevo{}}}, a unified framework for controllable speech and singing voice generation.
-To tackle issues like the scarcity of annotated singing data and to enable flexible controllability, \vevo{} introduces two audio tokenizers: (1) a music-notation-free \textit{prosody tokenizer} that captures prosody and melody from speech, singing, and even instrumental sounds, and (2) a low-frame-rate (12.5 Hz) \textit{content-style tokenizer} that encodes linguistic content, prosody, and style for both speech and singing, while enabling timbre disentanglement. \vevo{} consists of an auto-regressive (AR) content-style modeling stage, which aims to enable controllability over text, prosody, and style, as well as a flow-matching acoustic modeling stage that allows for timbre control.
-Particularly, during pre-training of the AR model, we propose both \textit{explicit} and \textit{implicit} prosody learning strategies to bridge speech and singing voice.
-Moreover, to further enhance the AR model’s ability to follow text and prosody, we design a multi-objective post-training task that integrates both intelligibility and prosody similarity alignment.
+To tackle issues like the scarcity of annotated singing data and to enable flexible controllability, \vevo{} introduces two audio tokenizers: (1) a unified music-notation-free \textit{prosody tokenizer} that captures prosody and melody from speech, singing, and even instrumental sounds, and (2) a unified \textit{content-style tokenizer} that encodes linguistic content, prosody, and style for both speech and singing, while enabling timbre disentanglement. \vevo{} consists of an auto-regressive content-style modeling stage, which aims to enable controllability over text, prosody, and style, as well as a flow-matching acoustic modeling stage that allows for timbre control.
+Particularly, during the speech-singing joint training of the AR model, we propose both \textit{explicit} and \textit{implicit} prosody learning strategies to bridge speech and singing voice.
+Moreover, to further enhance the \vevo{}’s ability to follow text and prosody, we design a multi-objective post-training task that integrates both intelligibility and prosody similarity alignment.
 Experimental results show that the unified modeling in \vevo{} brings mutual benefits to both speech and singing voice generation.
 Additionally, \vevo{}’s effectiveness across a wide range of synthesis, conversion, and editing tasks for both speech and singing further demonstrates its strong generalization ability and versatility.
 Audio samples are are available at \url{https://versasinger.github.io/}.
-We will release code and model checkpoints at Amphion\footnote{\url{https://github.com/open-mmlab/Amphion}}~\cite{amphion}.